Fully chaotic conservative models for some torus homeomorphisms: Introduction

 \subsection{Some open questions}

 Here are some questions which appeared with the development of the techniques used in this article. \begin{enumerate} \item Can the uniform bound $M$ for the diameter of dynamically bounded continua, be in turn bounded by only using some dynamical invariants of $f$?
 Our construction heavily depends on the choice of an isotopy $I$ from the identity to $f$, and a transverse foliation $\mathcal{F}$ (see Definition \ref{def:MDTD} for details). \item Can we give a lower bound for the period for $f$, of the realizing points built in Proposition \ref{prop:RotatingPointsNoTransverseIntersection}, using the size of the rotation set?
-This could yield lower bounds for the topological entropy of $f$, and (more subtly) for the topological entropy carried by continua. \item Which conditions on the realizability of rotation sets, imposes the fact that $g$ is area-preserving? \item Consider the action of $f$ in the fine curve graph of the torus (see Definition \ref{def:FineCurve}).
-Can we use it to fully describe the action of $g$? \item Suppose on top of the General Hypotheses that $f$ is nonwandering: in which case it is also strictly toral.
+This could yield lower bounds for the topological entropy of $f$, and (more subtly) for the topological entropy carried by continua. \item {Consider the actions of $f$ and $g$ in the fine curve graph of the torus (see \cite[Definition 3.1]{bowden}).
+How similar are they?
+Do they have the same asymptotic translation length?
+Does their quasi-axis remain at bounded distance from each other?} \item Suppose on top of the General Hypothesis that $f$ is nonwandering, in which case it is also strictly toral.
 Is the set of periodic points dense in $\Ess(f)$? (see Definitions \ref{def:StrictlyToral} and \ref{def:EssIne}). \item Even simpler: when $f$ is transitive (and therefore $\Ess(f) = \T^2$), is it true that $f$ has a dense set of periodic points?
 (Note that the answer is indeed positive for the factor $g$).
-This was the very first motivating question we faced in the production of this article, and there are no proofs known to us, even for the $\mathcal{C}^{\infty}$, area-preserving case. \item Let us go to the context of cloed orientable hyperbolic surfaces $S_g$, of genus $g \geq 2$.
+This was the very first motivating question we faced in the production of this article, and there are no proofs known to us, even for the $\mathcal{C}^{\infty}$, area-preserving case. \item Let us go to the context of closed orientable hyperbolic surfaces $S_g$, of genus $g \geq 2$.
 It seems reasonable to search for an analogous semiconjugacy to the one in Theorem \ref{thmA:semiconjugation}.
-Which conditions on the homological or homotopical rotation sets (See Definitions \ref{def:HomolRot} and \ref{def:HomotRot}), would allow us to replicate the anchoring techniques from Section \ref{section:stretching} and get a uniform bound for the diameter of dynamically bounded continua, as in Theorem \ref{PropC:maximumdiameter}?
+Which conditions on the homological or homotopical rotation sets would allow us to replicate the anchoring techniques from Section \ref{section:stretching} and get a uniform bound for the diameter of dynamically bounded continua, as in Theorem \ref{PropC:maximumdiameter}?
 We imagine that a condition as the one in the main result in \cite{salvadorbruno} is sufficient, but this can probably be improved. \item A very recent pre-print by Militon \cite{preprintmiliton} provides, for a homeomorphism $g$ of a hyperbolic surface $S$ of genus $g\geq 2$, homotopic to a pseudo-Anosov (pA) map, a partition of the surface $S$ into stable sets as well as a partition of the surface into unstable sets, which imitates the well known foliations of a pA map.
-It appears that, in that context, a continuum $K$ is dinamically bounded if and only if it is contained in a connected component of the intersection of a stable set and an unstable set.
-Is this sufficient to obtain a result as Theorem~\ref{PropC:maximumdiameter} in this case?
+It appears that, in that context, a continuum $K$ is {dynamically} bounded if and only if it is contained in a connected component of the intersection of a stable set and an unstable set.
+Is this sufficient to obtain a result {like} Theorem~\ref{PropC:maximumdiameter} in this case?
 If that is the case, a factor with similar properties would appear. \end{enumerate}